 Jeep Wrangler Hard Top Leaking

 Many owners have reported leaks on the hard-top Wranglers.
-After having it repaired by the dealership, may reported the leak to return soon afterwards, only to return to the dealership for a second repair.
+After having it repaired by the dealership, may report the leak to return soon afterward, only to return to the dealership for a second repair.

 It is important to understand where the leak ENDS up when diagnosing the vehicle.
 Where the leak ends up, does not always explain where the leak originates.